-This week I had the chance to host my church lady friends for lunch.
-I made a few favorites, in particular a recipe for strawberry cake that our whole family has enjoyed for generations.
-There are five birthdays in the month of February and almost always this cake is requested.
+There are five birthdays in my family in the month of February and almost always this strawberry cake is requested.
 My brother Jim and Mother loved it, too, when their April and August birthdays came ’round.
 And it’s my nephew’s go-to dessert as well.
+It’s not only a yummy birthday cake, but it’s also perfect for Valentine’s Day.
 I got to thinking that I didn’t know the origin of the recipe and I messaged Sister Bee to get the story.
 Here is her memory…

 Here’s Frieda’s recipe for her amazing strawberry cake.
 It really is a winner and I hope when you make it, you will say a little “Thank you, Frieda!”